Quick Guide: How to Plant Live Aquarium Plants

 Most plants purchased online or from a local fish store come in a plastic pot stuffed with rock wool.
-In most cases, you want to remove this little basket and the stuffing, unless you bought a carpeting plant (see Section 8 below).
+In most cases, you want to remove this little basket and the stuffing, unless you bought a carpeting plant (see Section 8 below) or you plan on using an Easy Planter decoration.
 Follow these instructions to easily remove your plant from its packaging:

 The most popular types of rhizome plants include anubias, java fern, and bolbitis.
 They all have a rhizome, which is like a thick, horizontal stem or trunk.
 All the leaves and stems grow upwards out of the rhizome, while the roots grow downwards from the rhizome.
 The great thing about rhizome plants is that you don’t need any substrate to grow them.
 You can wedge them between cracks in rocks or mount them to driftwood using super glue gel or sewing thread.
 (For more details on how to use super glue gel in aquariums, read this article.)
 Eventually, the plant’s roots will grow and wrap around the hardscape so that it becomes difficult to remove.

 A even easier way to plant your rhizome plant is to leave it in the plastic basket and rock wool and drop the pot into an Easy Planter decoration.
 Finally, if you would like to plant your anubias or java fern in the ground, you can bury the roots, as long as the rhizome is not covered by the substrate.
 Rhizome plants absorb nutrients primarily from the water column, so feed them an all-in-one liquid fertilizer as needed.

 Place your anubias or java fern with its plastic pot into an Easy Planter to prevent fish from uprooting it.